ofriw/motion-detector/README.md

 than the single-threaded version due to the overhead of copying frame data between processes.
 A more efficient implementation would require shared memory, which is outside the scope of this demo.

+Performance: ~15 FPS on the provided sample video (tested on my 2018 MacBook Pro 15")